-RULE GUIDELINES Warming up before test A maximum of I hour schooling is permitted per day Grades I, II, III - a designated person until I5 minutes before the commencement of the test I hour includes time of Athlete and trainer combined.
+RULE GUIDELINES Warming up before test A maximum of I hour schooling is permitted per day Grades I, II, III - a designated person until 15 minutes before the commencement of the test I hour includes time of Athlete and trainer combined.
 Warming up 30 minutes in total for Grade I, II and III by a designated person (trainer) - steward must be present Athlete only for Grades IV and V No other person permitted Time allowed to enter arena 60 seconds after sound of bell Salute One or two hands on rein, nod of the head, hats must not be removed Commander for FEI- sanctioned events Can read the words twice.
 May not carry a whip and must stand in one place Must be on the FEI PD Master List.
 Steward must stand beside and monitor the commander

-Can read the words twice May not carry a whip and must stand in one place All grades in all competitions except in State and National Championships and CPEDI's For Blind Athletes, only the lead caller may call the test and must stand still Max of 4 callers, all except for the lead caller may move Grades I, II and III Reservedly Grades IV and V Not permitted unless on the FEI/EA PD Master List Live letters for visually impaired Athletes Must be noted on FEI/EA PD Master List C Judge to control use of commanders and entry procedures Permitted prior to start of test to enter arena and proceed once each way around the arena Must wear a distinctive coloured arm band when mounted both inside and outside the competition arena A maximum of 4 Callers permitted 60 seconds Safety factor allows for 60 seconds or less Permitted in all grades Grade I, II and III only C Judge and steward to control placement of companion horse in the arena permitted in all grades Snaffle or double, all Grades Split reins used with double bridle are a standard compensating aid.
-The connection must be a minimum of 30cm from the bit.
-Length 1.2 m incl. tassel / 1m pony May be curved Any variation will be on the FEI/EA PD Master List Non Standard, permitted compensating aids are recorded on the FEI/EA PD Master List/ or EA PD Master List OC to provide a list of aids to Gear Steward and each judge Third error = Elimination Compulsory to comply with EA regulations If possible The Athlete is eliminated Fresh blood visible during the test, Chief judge to check and if fresh - elimination If not fresh blood, then after being checked the horse may continue with the test In a wilful manner, causing loss of control = Elimination Unintentionally directed, allow Athlete to re-enter the arena and continue Elimination by Chief Judge In Freestyle, the clock will be stopped and restarted when horse is ready to continue Permitted for all events May also provide noise reduction.
-Must not cover the horse's eyes and ear plugs are NOT permitted May not be attached to the nose band Permitted only with the approval of the Permitted if not weighted for EA a whip and must stand in one place For Blind Athletes, only the lead caller may call the test and must stand still Grades I, II and III Grades IV and V Live letters for visually impaired Athletes Permitted prior to start of test to enter arena and proceed once each way around the arena 60 seconds Permitted in all grades Grade I, II and III only permitted in all grades Snaffle or double, all Grades Length I.2 m incl. tassel / Im pony May be curved Non Standard, permitted compensating aids are recorded on the FEI/EA PD Master List/ or EA PD Master List Third error = Elimination Compulsory to comply with EA regulations If possible The Athlete is eliminated Fresh blood visible during the test, Chief judge to check and if fresh - elimination In a wilful manner, causing loss of control = Elimination Elimination by Chief Judge In Freestyle, the clock will be stopped and restarted when horse is ready to continue Permitted for all events
+Commander for EA events (in Australia usually referred to as callers) Can read the words twice May not carry a whip and must stand in one place All grades in all competitions exc State and National Championship CPEDI's Lead Caller also Commander For Blind Athletes, only the lead caller may command the test and must stand still Max of 4 callers, all except for the caller may move Use of voice Grades I, II and III Reservedly Grades IV and V Not permitted unless on the FEI/ Master List Live Letters (Callers) Live letters for visually impaired Athletes Must be noted on FEI/EA PD Ma C Judge to control use of comma and entry procedures Visually impaired Athletes Grade III IV and V Permitted prior to start of test to enter arena and proceed once each way around the arena Must wear a distinctive coloured band when mounted both inside outside the competition arena A maximum of 4 Callers permitte Resistance 60 seconds Safety factor allows for 60 secon Rising trot Permitted in all grades Companion horse Grade I, II and III only C Judge and steward to control of companion horse in the arena Spurs permitted in all grades Bridle Snaffle or double, all Grades Split reins used with double brid are a standard compensating aid, connection must be a minimum from the bit.
+Whips Length 1.2 m incl. tassel / 1m pony May be curved Any variation will be on the FEI/ Master List Compensating aids Non Standard, permitted compensating aids are recorded on the FEI/EA PD Master List/ or EA PD Master List OC to provide a list of aids to G Steward and each judge Errors of Course Third error = Elimination Hats with harness secured Compulsory to comply with EA regulations Gloves If possible Fall of horse or Athlete The Athlete is eliminated Blood/abuse Fresh blood visible during the test, Chief judge to check and if fresh - elimination If not fresh blood, then after beir checked the horse may continue test Leaving the arena with all four feet In a wilful manner, causing loss of control = Elimination Unintentionally directed, allow A re-enter the arena and continue Marked lameness Elimination by Chief Judge Horse defecating or urinating In Freestyle, the clock will be stopped and restarted when horse is ready to continue Ear Hoods Permitted for all events May also provide noise reduction not cover the horse's eyes and e are NOT permitted May not be attached to the nose False Tails Permitted only with the approval of the Permitted if not weighted for EA